-Nassau County has the authority to establish, control, and limit points of ingress and egress from County roadways to ensure the safety and efficiency of its roadway system.
+Nassau County has the authority to establish, control, and limit points of ingress and egress from county roadways to ensure the safety and efficiency of its roadway system.
 These standards are intended to implement Florida law.
-Consequently, this Ordinance shall be consistent with the Florida Department of Transportation (F.D.O.T.)
+Consequently, this ordinance shall be consistent with the Florida Department of Transportation (F.D.O.T.)
 "Manual of Uniform Standards for Design, Construction and Maintenance for Streets and Highways" (Green Book), F.D.O.T.
-"Roadway and Traffic Design Standards" (Standards), and the United States Department of Transportation "Manual on Uniform Traffic Control Devices" (MUTCD) unless specifically revised by this Ordinance or the STANDARD DETAILS.
+"Roadway and Traffic Design Standards" (Standards), and the United States Department of Transportation "Manual on Uniform Traffic Control Devices" (MUTCD)

+unless specifically revised by this ordinance or the standard details.
 References will be made to the F.D.O.T.
 "Standard Specifications for Road and Bridge Construction" (Specifications).
-No facilities for ingress or egress to County roadways shall be constructed unless they comply with the standards set forth in this Ordinance.
+No facilities for ingress or egress to county roadways shall be constructed unless they comply with the standards set forth in this ordinance.

-9.1.2 Development or Redevelopment of Abutting and Existing Parcels:

-Any property being redeveloped or altered, such that it requires alterations to the pavement or parking areas, shall be inspected by the Public Works Director or his designee to determine that all provisions of this Ordinance are being met.
+9.1.2.
+Development or redevelopment of abutting and existing parcels: Any property being redeveloped or altered, such that it requires alterations to the pavement or parking areas, shall be inspected by the Public Works Director or his designee to determine that all provisions of this ordinance are being met.

-Any existing access points not in use after redevelopment of a parcel shall have the unused apron removed and any dropped curb section along the street at abandoned access points shall be replaced with a new curb (and sidewalk if previously existing) at the expense of the property owner.
+Any existing access points not in use after redevelopment of a parcel shall have the unused apron removed and any dropped curb Section along the street at abandoned access points shall be replaced with a new curb (and sidewalk if previously existing) at the expense of the property owner.

-9.2 LOCATION OF CONNECTIONS
+Section 9.2. - Location of Connections.

-9.2.1 Separation of Access Points:
+9.2.1.
+Separation of access points:

 a.
-Access for all land uses located on segments of the major roadway networks as defined in the Traffic Circulation Element of the Comprehensive Plan shall comply with the following:
+Access for all land uses located on segments of the major roadway networks as defined in the traffic circulation element of the comprehensive plan shall comply with the following:

+Functional Distance Between

+Class

-Functional Class of Roadway Distance Between Access Points
+of Roadway Access Points

-Primary Arterial or Minor Access to the State Highway System must

-Arterial comply with the rules of the Department of
+Primary Access to the State Highway System must comply with the rules of the Department of

-Transportation Chapter 14-97, State

-Highway System Access Management
+arterial or Transportation Chapter 14-97, State Highway System Access Management Classification

-Classification System and Standards.
+minor arterial System and Standards

-Collector 100 Feet.
+Collector 100 feet

 - b.
 The distance between access points shall be measured from the centerline of the proposed driveway or roadway to the centerline of the nearest adjacent roadway or driveway. - c.
 Lots shall not, in general, derive access from an arterial street.
 Where driveway access from an arterial street may be the only possible access for several adjoining lots, the Public Works Director may require that such lots be served by combined access drives in order to limit possible traffic hazards from multiple access to such streets.
 Where possible, driveways should be designed and arranged so as to avoid requiring vehicles to back into traffic on arterial roads. - d.
-Commercial driveway connections shall align with other driveways on the opposite side of an undivided roadway or shall be offset a minimum of 100 feet.
+Commercial driveway connections shall align with other driveways on the opposite side of an undivided roadway or shall be offset a minimum of one hundred (100) feet.
 Offset requirements may be increased where auxiliary lanes are required. - e.
-Residential driveway connections shall be restricted to Local Roads unless otherwise approved by the Public Works Department.
-Planned developments shall incorporate design of the roadway systems to alleviate residential connections to Major and Minor Collectors.
+Residential driveway connections shall be restricted to local roads unless otherwise approved by the Public Works Department.
+Planned developments shall incorporate design of the roadway systems to alleviate residential connections to major and minor collectors.

-9.2.2 Number of Access Points:

-Access for all land uses located on roads under the jurisdiction of this Ordinance shall in addition to the requirements above comply with the following:
+9.2.2.
+Number of access points: Access for all land uses located on roads under the jurisdiction of this ordinance shall in addition to the requirements above comply with the following: